The Tappan Zee Bridge in New York

 Our question for today's show: Why did they build a three-mile-long bridge when they could have built a much shorter, cheaper bridge nearby?

 Our search for an answer leads us to a forensic engineer, the Statue of Liberty, and a governor who wanted to be an opera singer.

-Download the Planet Money iPhone App.
+Subscribe to the podcast.
 Music: Chris Pureka's "Burning Bridges."
-Find us: Twitter/ Facebook/ Spotify/ Tumblr.
+Find us: Twitter/ Facebook.